"The Year of Chucho Valdés"—A Q&A With The Cuban Legend

 His father was Bebo Valdés, the celebrated pianist and bandleader.
 Family friends included Ernesto Lecuona, the composer and pianist whose admirers included Maurice Ravel and George Gershwin.
 It didn’t take long for Chucho’s talents to emerge.
 He enrolled in conservatory at age nine and took over the house band at the legendary Tropicana Club at age 19.
 In 1973, a decade after the British Invasion of the U.S. music scene, Valdes – then in his early 30s – signaled the Cuban Invasion by founding the band known as Irakere.
 It reshaped Afro-Cuban music and soon blew open the doors to the American market.

 At SFJAZZ, the next 12 months would seem to be the Year of Chucho Valdés.
-From August 2-5, he will perform in a duo with pianist Gonzalo Rubalcaba.
-On January 31, at SFJAZZ’s annual Gala, he will receive the organization’s Lifetime Achievement Award and open his own four-night residency, featuring Irakere 45, the band’s latest edition.
+On August 2-5, 2018 he performed in a duo with pianist Gonzalo Rubalcaba.
+On January 31, 2019 at SFJAZZ’s annual Gala, he will receive the organization’s Lifetime Achievement Award and open his own four-night residency, featuring Irakere 45, the band’s latest edition.
 On March 16, he will return to perform in another duo, this time with saxophonist Joe Lovano.

 We spoke to Valdés, 76, about the year ahead – and about his new book, titled “Decoding Afro-Cuban Jazz: The music of Chucho Valdés & Irakere,” co-authored with pianist Rebeca Mauleón, a good friend who also happens to be SFJAZZ’s Director of Education.